 At present, unless there are extenuating circumstances, all students complete GCSE syllabuses in English (Language and Literature), mathematics, a language, all three sciences and a humanity subject.
 They choose other option subjects according to their interests, future career plans and the confines of the timetable.
 We advise girls to study as broad a curriculum as possible at this stage.
 The option system allows the flexibility for a student to study an additional humanity or a second language or an additional creative subject.
 The majority of students take 9 subjects while a minority takes 8.
 At the end of Year 9, some students will follow a separate science route leading to three separate science grades in Year 11 and 10 GCSE grades overall.
 Others will work towards a Science Trilogy (combined science) qualification giving them two grades and a total of 9 GCSE grades overall.
 Students with English as an additional language are assessed on entry and if necessary, have additional EAL tuition in place of one option subject, usually but not always a language option.
 These students have the option to take an IELTS qualification in addition to IGCSE English and English Literature.
-If appropriate and subject to ability and demand, students are able to study for an additional qualification such as Level 2 Further Mathematics, or a GCSE in Statistics or a GCSE in their native language outside normal curriculum time.
-All students undertake the Level 2 Higher Project Qualification in Year 10.
+If appropriate and subject to ability and demand, students are able to study for an additional qualification such as Level 2 Further Mathematics, a GCSE in Statistics, a GCSE in their native language or a certificate in Classical Greek outside normal curriculum time.
+All students undertake the taught element the Level 2 Higher Project Qualification in Year 10 and are offered the opportunity to complete it.